-CHEMISTRY 24200 Credit: 1
+CHEMISTRY 24200 Prerequisites: 1 credit of HS science, Algebra I Credit: 1

 This course is a laboratory-based course that involves the study of matter and energy.
 This course provides knowledge of fundamental principles and applications of chemistry for everyday life.